 One of Canada’s youngest, yet largest cities, Calgary is modern and vibrant.
-Situated within striking distance of the Rocky Mountains and the Alberta Badlands, it also has some of the best Canadian scenery on its doorstep.
-Once host to the Olympic Games, and home to one of the world’s largest rodeos, there’s plenty going on in the city too.
-Here are some of the must-see activities for your summer trip to Calgary.
+Situated within striking distance of the Rocky Mountains and the Alberta Badlands, it also has some of the best Canadian scenery on its doorstep, making it easy to plan exhilarating and awe-inspiring day trips from Calgary.

 Get your adrenaline pumping

 Calgary put itself on the world’s stage when it hosted the 1988 Winter Olympic Games.
 One of the legacies of the Games was the WinSport Olympic Park.
 But don’t be fooled – there’s plenty to do in the park when winter isn’t around.